ReneOlsthoorn/Ground/README.md

 like releasing the PC-60-III, the CDTV project and the C-65 project.
 The C-65 had the new CSG-4510 processor running at 3.5 Mhz, two SID chips, 128k of RAM, a DMA controller with blitter and new VIC-III chip displaying 320x200 pixels and 256 colors.
-Not only had Commodore no focus on the Amiga, but they also neglected the Amiga Ranger prototypes created by Jay Miner in 1988.
+Not only was there no focus on the Amiga, but Commodore also neglected the Amiga Ranger prototypes created by Jay Miner in 1988.
 As a programmer, you have intellectual- and time investments in a platform and when it becomes inactive you feel lost.
 Fortunately, the good thing was that I moved to the Wintel platform and bought an ESCOM 486DX2 66 MHz PC in 1994.
 Now, 30 years and numerous PC upgrades later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
-We are truly blessed with this platform.
+We were truly blessed with this platform for 30 years.
 This must be said!

-This Ground compiler project is an ode to the x86-64 Windows platform.
+### State of Ground : Alpha
+The Ground language is Alpha, so bugs and changes are plenty.
+Do not use the language if you look for a stable language.
+Ground is created to facilitate the production of compact high performance code.
+It's a language for expert demo coders.
+Ground will always be Alpha!

 ### Running the smoothscroller.g example
 You will need 3 additional files to run the smoothscroller.g sample.
 First, the font which is located in the Resources